Web Developer Insurance

 Fidelity bonds

-Fidelity bonds compensate your web development company's clients if an employee steals from them.
+Fidelity bonds compensate your web development company and your clients in the event of employee theft.
 They are often required by client contracts.

 BEST FOR